shatakratu/bash-backup-script/README.md

 ## Description

-A simple Bash script to back up folders using a JSON config file.
+A simple Bash script for backing up folders based on a JSON configuration file.

+The script requires jq to parse the configuration.
+Please ensure it is installed before running the script.

-Each folder is saved as a `.tar.gz` archive with a timestamp.
-Multiple backup tasks are supported.
+Each specified folder is archived as a .tar.gz file with a timestamp.
+The script supports multiple backup tasks defined in the config.

 ## Usage